 My new nose was a huge relief.
 I could finally turn any direction in pictures.
 I could look at people without worrying that they were staring at it.
 I destroyed any photographs that showed it, in its full glory.

-I just used my photoshop skills on a picture taken just yesterday.
+I just used my photoshop skills (nope, that’s not really my nose!) on a picture taken just yesterday.
 Looking at what I would have looked like, I see an attractive, happy and confident woman, with a larger than average nose.
 “Maybe she’s Eastern European or something.”